Former Mongolian prime minister Khurelsukh wins presidency

 Khurelsukh’s election is expected to give the MPP more control over the levers of power, though he is obliged to relinquish his party affiliation as soon as he takes office.

-It remains unclear what the MPP's consolidation of power will mean for Mongolia’s biggest foreign investment project, the Oyu Tolgoi copper mine run by Rio Tinto (RIO.AX), (RIO.L), which the government in Ulaanbaatar has sought to renegotiate as construction costs surge.
+It remains unclear what the MPP’s consolidation of power will mean for Mongolia’s biggest foreign investment project, the Oyu Tolgoi copper mine run by Rio Tinto, which the government in Ulaanbaatar has sought to renegotiate as construction costs surge.

+Reporting by Anand Tumurtogoo, Writing by David Stanway; Editing by Michael Perry and Paul Simao

 Our Standards: The Thomson Reuters Trust Principles.